 Tornadoes are most likely to occur between 3:00-9:00 p.m., but have been known to occur at all hours of the day or night.

-Weather conditions are right for tornadoes to develop.
+Be Prepared!
+Weather conditions are favorable for tornadoes to develop.
 However, a watch

 does not necessarily mean that a tornado will develop.
 Watches are